SJSUSpring2020-CMPE272/Whats-Trending/README.md

 2. Predicting Success Rate of Kickstarter Projects

-3. This application is intended for entrepreneurs and small companies who want a review of their project proposal.
+3. This application is intended for entrepreneurs who want a review of their project proposal and investors looking to help sponsor a project.
 Crystal will predict whether a Kickstarter idea will succeed or fail, then generate a statistical report for users to view the positive and negative factors that led to the end result.
 If the project is even a dollar short of its goal by the end of the term, Kickstarter will not release the funds for that project.
-Users can use Crystal's report to fix the negative factors of their idea to increase their success rate which essentially saves them time.
+Businesses can use Crystal's report to fix the negative factors of their idea, increase their success rate, and save time.
+Investors will also be more at ease when they know their contribution will be going towards a meaningful and innovative idea.

 4. Technology stack: AWS, DynamoDB, Django, Python, JS, HTML/CSS